FisnikMorina/lhind-project/README.md

 ## How to run

 Run the notebooks in order:

-1. `notebooks/eda.ipynb` — establishes the findings (per-pair trend, yearly seasonality, store/product interaction) that motivate the modeling choices made next.
-2. `notebooks/modeling.ipynb` — fits the ARIMA base model, trains LightGBM on its residuals, compares Grid Search vs. HyperOpt tuning, evaluates the final hybrid model on the 2019 held-out year, and logs every run to MLflow.
+1. notebooks/eda.ipynb
+2. notebooks/modeling.ipynb
+3. notebooks/deep_learning.ipynb

 The EDA is used to understand the data before building the models.